Filtra Pro FryerSemi Pro deep fryer with patented oil filtering mesh to filter your oil in one easy step.

 a) The oil is not hot enough.
 If you have an adjustable thermostat be sure it is set at the proper setting for the food you are cooking.
 If your unit does not have an adjustable thermostat, be sure the light on the fryer has gone off, this tells you that the oil is ready for frying. b) Too much food is in the basket.
 Fry the food in smaller quantities (particularly frozen foods) for better results. c) You did not cook the food long enough.
 Increase cooking time by a few minutes, lift basket to check for crispness.

-The fryer was filled beyond the maximum marker (either with oil or with food in the frying basket).
+a) The fryer was filled beyond the maximum level (either with oil or with food in the frying basket).
 Check the oil level.
-There is a minimum and maximum level mark in the bowl.
-Wet food has been dropped into the oil.
-Dry the food completely or remove any loose ice on frozen foods before frying.
+The bowl is marked with a minimum and a maximum level. b) Wet food has been dropped into the oil.
+Dry the food completely or remove any loose ice from frozen foods before frying.

 Use a fat content recommended for frying.
 For best results we recommend unsaturated vegetable oil.
 Never mix different types of oil in your fryer, they may have different boiling points.
 If you use solid vegetable fat: • cut it into pieces and melt it in a bowl (at 150 °C) before putting it into your fryer. • never melt solid fat in the basket of your fryer.
 Never put solid fat directly into the frying basket.